ai/size-limit/README.md

   `dist/umd/lib.produciton.js`-kind file to put it to npm package.
   [React] is a good example.

-If you have small JS library with many separated files in npm package, see next section.
+If you have a small JS library with many separated files in npm package, see the next section.

 1. First, install `size-limit`: